Nico Marquardt: Political career

 During his final year in high school, Marquardt ran for office in Potsdam as a candidate for the Social Democratic Party of Germany and won.
-Marquardt is the youngest elected politician of any state capital in Germany.
+This made Marquardt the youngest elected politician of any state capital in Germany.
 In November 2015 Marquardt filed criminal charges against the far-right political party Der Dritte Weg (German for "The Third Path") in Germany on grounds of incitement to hatred.
+In the 2019 elections, he was re-elected and has since served as the deputy chairman of the Committee of Participation, Transparency and Digitalisation and as a member of the Culture Committee.
+Marquardt has been the chairman of the Digitalization Council of the state capital Potsdam since 2022.
+Since 2024 Marquardt is parliamentary leader of the SPD in Potsdam.

 Awards

 Marquardt won the first prize at the German competition Jugend forscht, got the Special Honor from the Federal Ministry of Education and Research and the Special Award of the German Aerospace Center.